Glassy carbon: History

 Redfern's British patent application were filed on 11 January 1960 and he was the author of U.S. patent 3109712A, granted 5 November 1963, priority date 11 January 1960, filing date 9 January 1961.
 This came after the rescinded British patent.
 This prior art is not referenced in U.S. patent 4,668,496, 26 May 1987 for Vitreous Carbon.
 Patents were filed "Bodies and shapes of carbonaceous materials and processes for their production" and the name "Vitreous Carbon" presented to the product by Redfern's son.

-Glassy/vitreous carbon was under investigation used for components for thermonuclear detonation systems and at least some of the patents surrounding the material were rescinded (in the interests of national security) in the 1960s.
+Glassy or vitreous carbon was under investigation used for components for thermonuclear detonation systems and at least some of the patents surrounding the material were rescinded (in the interests of national security) in the 1960s.

 Large sections of the precursor material were produced as castings, mouldings or machined into a predetermined shape.
 Large crucibles and other forms were manufactured.

 Carbonisation took place in two stages.
 Shrinkage during this process is considerable (48.8%) but is absolutely uniform and predictable.
 A nut and bolt can be made to fit while in polymer form, processed separately but identically, and subsequently give a perfect fit.

-Some of the first ultra-pure samples of gallium arsenide (GaAs) were zone refined in these crucibles (glassy carbon is not reactive with GaAs).
+Some of the first ultra-pure samples of gallium arsenide (GaAs) were zone refined in these crucibles, as glassy carbon is not reactive with GaAs.

-Doped / impure glassy carbon exhibits semiconductor phenomena.
+Doped or impure glassy carbon exhibits semiconductor phenomena.

-Vitreous carbon was fabricated with Uranium carbide inclusions, on experimental scale, using Uranium 238.
+Vitreous carbon was fabricated with uranium carbide inclusions, on an experimental scale, using uranium-238.

 On 11 October 2011, research conducted at the Carnegie Geophysical Laboratory led by Wendy L. Mao from Stanford, and her graduate student Yu Lin, described a new form of glassy carbon formed under high pressure, with hardness equal to diamond – a kind of diamond-like carbon.
 Unlike diamond, however its structure is that of amorphous carbon so its hardness may be isotropic.
 Research was ongoing as of 2011.